vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 If we search for the term _icache_ inside the _config.ini_ file we are going to find some of the information that we need about the Insruction Cache Memory.
 In _Line 789_: **[system.cpu.icache]**, we can very easily recognise that the variable _size = 32768_ states that the L1-Instruction Cache has a size of **32kB**.
 Moreover, the variable _assoc = 2_ states that the I-Cache has 2-way Set Associativity.

 * **L1 Data Cache**
 Similarly, if we search for the term _dcache_ inside the _config.ini_ file we are going to find some of the information that we need about the Data Cache Memory.
 In _Line 155_: **[system.cpu.dcache]**, we can very easily recognise that the variable _size = 65536_ states that the L1-Data Cache has a size of **64kB**.
-Moreover, the variable _assoc = 2_ states that the I-Cache has a 2-way Set Associativity.
+Moreover, the variable _assoc = 2_ states that the D-Cache has a 2-way Set Associativity.

 * **L2 Cache**
 The procedure in order to search for the _L2 Cache_ parameters is exactly the same.
 In _Line 994_: **[system.l2]**, we can very easily see that the _size = 2097152_ (which is equal to 2*2^20) and it means that L2-Cache has a size of **2MB**.
 Moreover, the variable _assoc = 8_ states that the L2-Cache has a 8-way Set Associativity.